desilvsj/TR-Errors-dev/README.md

 ```

 The script iterates over all read pairs using `RepeatPhasingPipeline` and writes one line per processed pair unless
 `--quiet` is given.
-Each line contains the read ID, the inferred phase shift, the consensus length and the processing time.
+Each line contains the read ID, the inferred phase shift, the length of the merged consensus region and the processing time.
 When `--progress` is enabled a `tqdm` progress bar shows the current
 processing rate.
 Use `--max-reads` to stop after a fixed number of pairs.
 If `-o/--output` is omitted, results are printed to the console.
 When finished a summary reports total runtime and the processing rate in pairs per second.